 Out of Stock.
-We are currently working on a new edition of Earth Matters that should be available by the end of 2017.
+We are currently working on a new edition of Earth Matters that should be available by Spring 2018.
 If you would like to receive an email when it is available to purchase, please let us know.
 In the meantime, consider purchasing individual Earth Matters units that are available for immediate download.

 Earth Matters explore some of the most pressing environmental, social and economic issues of our time on an easy to use CD-ROM.
 Through 32 readings and 43 innovative teaching activities, high school students can begin to understand the complexities of population pressures, climate change, natural resource use, wildlife endangerment, distribution of wealth and food, urbanization, public health, gender equity, economic progress and how all these issues are interrelated.

 Each unit also contains a glossary and lists of suggested books and websites for further research.
 Most importantly, Earth Matters helps prepare students to be "global citizens," using critical thinking and creative problem-solving techniques.

 The 16 thematic units include: Air Pollution, Biodiversity, Climate Change, Energy, Food and Hunger, Forests, Oceans, Personal Consumption, Population Dynamics, Public Health, Rich and Poor, Solid Waste, Sustainable Economics, Urbanization, Water Resources, and The World’s Women.

 CD-ROM (Windows/Macintosh). © 2012

 Note: Each individual unit can be downloaded separately for $3 per unit.

 “A course that used this text would be valuable in all high school curricula, as students would be stimulated to learn more about global reality and what must be done to achieve sustainable socioeconomic systems.” – American Association for the Advancement of Science, Science books and Films

 “The resources in Earth Matters are a valuable addition to the green teacher’s repertoire, and are well worth the price.” - Green Teacher magazine